13 Effective Learning Strategies: A Guide to Using them in your Maths Classroom 2026

 Fractions concept mapping

 Third Space Learning’s one to one online maths tutoring sessions use visual examples in every primary and secondary programme.
-Math-specialist tutors can refer student to the visuals to help scaffold learning and build a conceptual understanding of the maths concept.
+Skye, the AI maths tutor, can refer students to the visuals to help scaffold learning and build a conceptual understanding of the maths concept.

 Third Space Learning uses visuals as a learning strategy